Minghua (ship): Design and construction

-French Liner "Ancerville" 1962-1973
+French Liner "Ancerville" 1962–1973

 Her usual route was from Marseille to Dakar lasting 6 days in each direction, calling at Casablanca and Tenerife on the outward voyage and Las Palmas and Casablanca again on the return, with sailings twice a month.
 She would occasionally make other stopovers en route at Alicante, Madeira or Tangiers.
 She also operated as a cruise ship during part of each year, increasingly so after 1970.
 When cruising, she was configured as a one class ship with passenger numbers limited to 500, the 3rd class dormitories were not used.
 Cruises were usually around the Mediterranean, West Africa and later South America.

 In 1970 her ownership was transferred from Compagnie de Navigation Paquet to a sister company, Nouvelle Compagnie de Paquebots (NCP), but continued on her usual routes.
 In July 1970, Ancerville rescued all passengers and crew of the burning and sinking liner Fulvia near the Canary Islands.
+The MV Ancerville appears in two Senegalese films: Black Girl (1966) and Touki Bouki (1973).

 In early 1973, due to competition from airlines, the ship was sold to the China Ocean Shipping Company (COSCO) owned by the People's Republic of China (PRC) and renamed Minghua, meaning "Spirit of China".
 As COSCO needed the ship as soon as possible, her final cruise returning from the carnival in Rio de Janeiro was terminated abruptly in Tenerife instead of Marseille and the passengers flown home.
 She sailed to Malta for a dry dock inspection and ownership passed to COSCO in April 1973.

-TANZARA Railway Project 1973-1978
+TANZARA Railway Project 1973–1978

 The Minghua operated from China to Dar Es Salaam, Tanzania under the management of COSCO to service the construction of the TAZARA Railway, the largest single foreign-aid project undertaken by China at the time.
 For five years she ferried Chinese workers to Tanzania to work on the railway being built from Tanzania to Zambia.
 At times she also acted as an accommodation ship in Dar Es Salaam.